johnandersen777/johnandersen777.github.io/content/about.md

 descriptions of architecture within different domain specific representations.

-This universal blueprint (system context) is an integral parts of creating a shared language for meaning and intent betweek humans and an Artifical General Intelegence.
+This universal blueprint (system context) is an integral parts of creating a shared language for meaning and intent between humans and an Artifical General Intelegence.
 The goal is to provide an architecture and implemenation for independent entities which act in acordence with guiding strategic plans/blueprints.
 This architecture must be safe and secure by default,